connelhooley/AkkaTestingHelpers/README.md

 This means you can then go on use the `ResolvedType`, `ResolvedTestProbe` and `ResolvedSupervisorStrategy` methods safely knowing the new actors have been created.

 ## Integration testing
+The `ConcreteResolverSettings` class in the package allows you to test how multiple Actors work together.
+The class works by registering a.